un01s/crashes/languages/bf/NOTES.md

 | ```[``` | Jump past the matching ] if the cell at the pointer is 0 |
 | ```]``` | Jump back to the matching [ if the cell at the pointer is nonzero |

 A program in Brainfuck consists of these operators to realise some function.
-Basically the program moves the pointer along the array of memory cells, write different values to cells and read them ifnecessary.
+Basically the program moves the pointer along the array of memory cells, write different values to cells and read them if necessary.

 There is no actual Brainfuck computer.
 But it is so simple that it can be simulated with your desktop computer.
 For practical purpose, the value of each cell is interpreted according to the ASCII table.
 Each program is stored as a text filein your computer or as a string of ASCII characters.
 The result of a program is shown in your computer screen.